 The method of apportionment described in this report for allocation of special benefit assessments utilizes commonly accepted engineering practices.
 The formula used for calculating assessments for the District reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
-Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit conferred on that parcel and a parcel may only be assessed for special benefits received.
+Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit received.